-- Configurable data protection levels from 4+2 to 16+4

-- Patented distributed data protection schema

 - Configurable failure domains

-- · End-to-end checksums for data integrity
+- End-to-end checksums for data integrity

 - Metadata journaling

 - Local snapshots and clones

 - Snapshot-to-object for backup and DR

 WEKA uses failure domains to define data protection levels.
 Failure domains are fully configurable starting at the server host level, which provides single or multiple SSD level granularity.
 Data protection levels are flexible depending on the size and scale of the server cluster-the larger the cluster, the larger the recommended data stripe size for the best utilization of SSD capacity, improved performance, and higher resiliency.
 For granular protection, the data protection level is set at the cluster level and parity can be set to two or four, meaning that the system can survive up to two or four simultaneous host failures without impacting data availability.